 What is it?

-School Councils are democracy in action.
-The School Council of Scholes (Elmet) consists of one representative of each class, from Year 1 to Year 6.
-The Council meets frequently, at least once every half-term, to express views and make decisions.
+Our Junior Leadership Team is democracy, a British value, in action.
+The Junior Leadership Team (JLT) of Scholes (Elmet) consists of two representatives from each class, from Year 1 to Year 6.
+The JLT meet frequently, at least once every half-term, to express views and make decisions.

 Staff are always keen to know the views of our pupils.

-Representatives of the School Council are very much active citizens.
+Representatives of the JLT are very much active citizens.

-Each year pupils at Scholes (Elmet) elect one school councillor from each class.
+Each year, pupils at Scholes (Elmet) elect two junior leaders from each class.

 Based on election speeches, they vote for the candidate who they think will represent them best.

-If you want to be part of the School Council, tell your teacher when it’s close to election time and prepare your speech well.
+If you want to be part of the JLT, tell your teacher when it’s close to election time and prepare your speech well.

-In the meantime, make sure you let your current class councillors know your views!
+In the meantime, make sure you let your current junior leaders know your views!